 - The Spectrum of Island Sovereignty: Exploring the Spaces between Independence and Dependence, Statehood and Non-Sovereignty, Autonomy and Control, ISJ 15(1), May 2020.
 Thematic Section Editor: Adam Grydehøj

 - Silk Road Archipelagos: Islands in the Belt and Road Initiative, ISJ 15(2), November 2020.
 Thematic Section Editors: Adam Grydehøj, Sasha Davis, & Huan Zhang

 - Island Economies and Development, ISJ 14(2), November 2019.
 Guest Thematic Section Editors: Adam Grydehøj & Javier L. Arnaut

 Guidelines for Authors

-- ISJ Submission Instructions and Style Guidelines for Authors
+- Submission Instructions and Style Guidelines for Authors

-ISJ publishes less than 40% of the manuscripts that it receives.
+ISJ publishes fewer than 35% of the manuscripts that it receives.

-The Editor decides if any manuscript received is to be sent out for review, after a decision is made regarding whether the manuscript meets the Journal's remit, high standards and style format.
-(This information is based on 340 manuscripts received over 10 years.)
+The journal editors decide if any manuscript received is to be sent out for review, after a decision is made regarding whether the manuscript meets the journal's remit, high standards, and style format.

 Island Studies Journal, Institute of Island Studies, University of Prince Edward Island, 550 University Avenue, Charlottetown PE, Canada C1A 4P3.
 E-mail: firstname.lastname@example.org